gboeing/osmnx/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Read these instructions carefully**
+**Read these instructions carefully.
+Use the template below and fill out every section.
+Your issue will be automatically closed if you don't provide all of the information requested in the template, because we need this information to address your issue.
+Before you proceed, review the contributing guidelines in the CONTRIBUTING.md file.**

+Feature requests are for proposing an enhancement to OSMnx before opening a pull request to add your proposed functionality to the codebase.
 Please don't use the issue tracker to ask "how-to" or usage questions.
 If asked here, they will be closed automatically.
-Instead, ask "how-to" and usage questions on [StackOverflow](https://stackoverflow.com/).
+Instead, ask "how-to" and usage questions on [StackOverflow](https://stackoverflow.com/search?q=osmnx).

-Feature requests are for proposing an enhancement to OSMnx before opening a pull request to add your proposed functionality to the codebase.
-Your issue will be closed automatically if you don't provide the requested information that we need below.
-Before you proceed, review the contributing guidelines in this repo's CONTRIBUTING.md file.
+**Do not delete the following template.
+Fill it out completely.**

+  - [ ] I have read the OSMnx [contributing guidelines](../blob/main/CONTRIBUTING.md)
+  - [ ] I have read the OSMnx [documentation](https://osmnx.readthedocs.io/) and [usage examples](https://github.com/gboeing/osmnx-examples)
+  - [ ] I have searched the open/closed issues and pull requests for others similar to mine

 **Is your feature proposal related to a problem?**